fan2/mkdocs/docs/blog/posts/cs/byte-order-endianess.md

 [assembly - QWORD Storing / implementing using 32-bit REGs.? - Stack Overflow](https://stackoverflow.com/questions/7865511/qword-storing-implementing-using-32-bit-regs)

 [Overview of ARM64 ABI conventions](https://learn.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions) - [Endianness](https://learn.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions#endianness)

+## Pros of Little Endian

+[Programming with 64-Bit ARM Assembly Language: Single Board Computer Development for Raspberry Pi and Mobile Devices](https://www.amazon.com/Programming-64-Bit-ARM-Assembly-Language/dp/1484258800/) | Chapter 2: Loading and Adding - Big vs. Little Endian

+The advantage of little-endian format is that it makes it easy to change the size of integers, without requiring any address arithmetic.
+If you want to convert a 4-byte integer to a 1-byte integer, you take the first byte.
+Assuming the integer is in the range of 0–255, and the other three bytes are zero.
+For example, if memory contains the 4 bytes or word for 1, in little endian, the memory contains `01 00 00 00`.

+If we want the 1-byte representation of this number, we take the first byte; for the 16-bit representation, we take the first two bytes.
+The key point is that the memory address we use is the *same* in all cases, saving us an instruction cycle adjusting it.

+When we are in the debugger, we will see more representations, and these will be pointed out again as we run into them.

+!!! note "byte order transformation"

+    Note even though Linux uses little endian, many protocols like TCP/IP used on the internet use big endian and so require a transformation when moving data from the computer to the outside world.

 ## network byte order